guaix-ucm/megaradrp/doc/installation.rst

     have Numpy installed, since otherwise pip will sometimes try to upgrade your Numpy installation, which may not always be desired.

-MEGARA DRP is registered in the Python Package Index.
+MEGARA DRP is registered in the `Python Package Index <https://pypi.python.org>`_.
 That means (among other things) that can be installed inside the environment with one command.